 the stages planned or carried out at the level of its mastery) and its work schedule;

 proof of registration for the master's degree as well as a letter or email of recommendation from the research director or professor responsible for the project (maximum of 500 words).

-The winner of this edition is Vincent Mousseau, master's student in social work at the University of Montreal, whose research subject is "How do black LGBTQ + people in Quebec see their sexual orientation or gender identity in relation to to their ethnic and racial identities? ".
+The winner of the 2021's edition is Vincent Mousseau, master's student in social work at the University of Montreal, whose research subject is "How do black LGBTQ + people in Quebec see their sexual orientation or gender identity in relation to to their ethnic and racial identities? ".